analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 5.DimReview
 -Here, one order can have multiple reviews and one review can be associated with multiple different orders.
 Why does the same review_id occur multiple times?
--A repeated review_id does not necessarily mean the records are duplicates, as each occurrence of a repeated review_id belongs to a different order_id
+-A repeated review_id does not necessarily mean the records are duplicates, as each occurrence of a repeated review_id belongs to a different order_id.
+So we going to create a surrogate key review key.